 Here is the short answer.
 The DUI could land you in jail for up to 30 days and the child endangerment charges could have you in jail for up to 15 years.
 It is important for you to consult a lawyer as soon as possible to defend you on your charges.

 The short answer is "yes" but racial profiling that is not accompanied by a criminal act can be dismissed at the evidence phase of the case if certain factors are present.
-However, if during a stop based upon racial profiling there is found to evidence of a crime, then it is more difficult to...Read more »
+However, if during a stop based upon racial profiling there is found to evidence of a crime, then it is more...Read more »

 Any subsequent arrests that you have while on probation could result in a probation violation.
 Consult a lawyer to defend you at the hearing.
 If you do not have counsel and you are violated at the hearing, the judge could sentence you to serve the amount of time hanging over your head that was...Read more »